DarkSouL11/dot-queue/README.md

 Dot queue is a node js queue with support for multiprocessing.
 Dot queue forks workers smartly based on the current cpu usage.

-### How to use
+### How to install
 ```
-1. Fork and clone the repo.
-2. npm i
+npm i dot-queue
-3. Start using.
 ```

 ### Documentation

 Make sure your mongo instance is a replica set.
-Refer [here](https://github.com/cayasso/mongo-oplog#configure-mongodb-with-replica-set "here") for creating a replica set.
+Refer [here](https://github.com/cayasso/mongo-oplog#configure-mongodb-with-replica-set "here") for creating a replica set. **This module will not work if replica set is not initiated**.

 Import the queue.

-`const DotQ = require('./utils/queue.js');`
+`const DotQ = require('dot-queue');`

 Initiate a queue.